Air Combat Electronics Program Office

 Implementing state-of-the-art technology solutions across the Naval Aviation Enterprise, PMA-209 meets the goal of supporting “Tomorrow’s Capabilities within Today’s Budget.”

 Capt.
-Margaret Wilson assumed command of the Air Combat Electronics program office (PMA-209) in May 2020.
+Jarrod Hair assumed command of the Air Combat Electronics program office (PMA-209) in June 2023.

 47123 Buse Road, Bldg 2272